 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Norinchukin Bank reported total carbon emissions of approximately 18,157,000 kg CO2e in Japan.
-This figure includes 2,658,000 kg CO2e from Scope 1 emissions, 13,216,000 kg CO2e from Scope 2 emissions, and 9,609,000 kg CO2e from Scope 3 emissions.
-Notably, the Scope 3 emissions breakdown reveals significant contributions from business travel (706,000 kg CO2e), employee commuting (1,316,000 kg CO2e), and purchased goods and services (309,000 kg CO2e).
+In 2023, Norinchukin Bank reported total carbon emissions of approximately 18,157,000 kg CO2e, with emissions distributed across various scopes: 2,658,000 kg CO2e (Scope 1), 13,216,000 kg CO2e (Scope 2), and 9,609,000 kg CO2e (Scope 3).
+Notably, the bank achieved a significant reduction in its portfolio emissions, decreasing by about 75.25% in FY2023 compared to FY2019 levels.
 The bank has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions from its facilities by fiscal 2030.
-This target encompasses both Scope 1 and Scope 2 emissions.
-Additionally, Norinchukin Bank has established a reduction target for its domestic power generation business, aiming to cut CO2 emissions by 9.2 million tonnes by FY2025 and 22.5 million tonnes by FY2030, representing a 46% reduction compared to FY2013 levels.
-In terms of performance, the bank achieved a remarkable reduction of total CO2 emissions from its portfolio by 75.25% in FY2023 compared to FY2019 levels.
-Furthermore, it aims to transition to 90% renewable energy for its Scope 2 electricity usage by FY2030, with a long-term goal of 100% by FY2050.
-Overall, Norinchukin Bank is actively working towards significant emissions reductions and a sustainable future, aligning with industry standards and climate action initiatives.
+This includes a target to reduce Scope 1 and Scope 2 emissions by 9.2 million tonnes by FY2025 and 22.5 million tonnes by FY2030, representing a 46% reduction from 2013 levels.
+Additionally, Norinchukin Bank plans to transition to 90% renewable energy for its electricity consumption by FY2030, with a goal of achieving 100% by FY2050.
+Overall, Norinchukin Bank's climate strategy reflects a strong commitment to reducing its carbon footprint and contributing to global sustainability efforts.

 Access structured emissions data, company-specific emission factors, and source documents